thrns666/test_task_em/README.md

 - delete books --> delete_book -> 0 (id) -> return dict with deleted book

 Data stored in JSON file, file create automatically, when you run main.py for first time.
-For unittests tests, the JSON file is automatically created and deleted.
+For unittest tests, the JSON file is automatically created and deleted.

 Execute:
 run main.py